 So, are you heading out to buy a case of SlimFast Advanced Shakes?
-Well, we like the longevity of the company and it’s affordable, but we’re hesitant about this one because the research doesn’t directly link it to weight-loss, there are no dedicated peer-reviewed studies and elements in the formula that could disrupt or slow the digestive process, like fiber, to reduce hunger and slow the onset of appetite are missing.
-We’re also concerned about the fact that beverages are not as effective as solid foods in terms of satiety.
+Well, we like the longevity of the company, and it’s affordable.
+Still, we’re hesitant about this one because the research doesn’t directly link it to weight-loss; there are no dedicated peer-reviewed studies and elements in the formula that could disrupt or slow the digestive process of fiber to reduce hunger and slow the onset of appetite are missing.
+We’re also concerned that beverages are not as effective as solid foods in terms of satiety.

 Do you want to trim down a bit?
-If so, we suggest going with a program that’s backed by clinical research – we just tend to err on the side of our scientific research.
+If so, we suggest going with a program backed by clinical research – we tend to err on the side of our scientific research.

 Among the best products we’ve seen this year is one called Noom.
 It features personalized, custom meal plans, expert articles and resources, food tracking, exercise tracking, and more.
 There’s even human coaching.
 We’ve found some pretty amazing user reviews and customer service rocks.

-Also, the makers of Noom are so confident in their program, they’re offering a free trial to Dietspotlight readers.
+Also, the makers of Noom are so confident in their program, they’re offering a free trial offer to Dietspotlight readers.